 Attendance at Lab Tests

-At regular intervals during the semester, about every 2-3 weeks, Lab Tests will be given.
+At regular intervals during the semester, Lab Tests will be given.
 Attendance is REQUIRED for these.
 See the schedule for these dates.
 The Lab Tests will take place during regularly scheduled lab periods.
-The student MUST take the exam during the section they are enrolled in; otherwise there will not be a machine available for them.
+The student MUST take the exam during the section they are enrolled in.

 What to do if you miss a Lab Test